Teradata/developer-resources/docs/install-ai-unlimited/setup-ai-unlimited.md

 <br />

-**GitHub application URL**&mdash;The manager uses this URL to connect to the GitHub account to authenticate a user.
+**GitHub application URL**&mdash;The manager uses this URL to connect to your GitHub account to authenticate a user.

 **GitHub callback URL**&mdash;After authenticating a user, GitHub uses this URL to redirect back to the manager.
+This is the same callback URL that was provided for the [creation of the OAuth app](docs/resources/create-oauth-app.md).

 **GitHub base URL**&mdash;The URL for your GitHub account.